Appointments

 Training Practice

-We are an established teaching practice involved in Postgraduate Training for GP Registrars and Undergraduate Teaching for Keele University Medical Students.
+We are an established teaching practice involved in Postgraduate Training for Resident Doctors (GP Registrars) and Undergraduate Teaching for Keele University Medical Students.
 We hope you make them welcome.

 We teach medical students within the practice.
-Patients are asked if they are willing to consult with a student initially.
-The student will consult patients independently, then a GP will always join the consultation to ensure the correct history has been taken, examinations carried out and the care plan for the patient discussed.
-This is a very important part of the student's training and we hope you are able to help.
-However, if you feel you would rather not see a student, an appointment will be made with a GP.
+Patients are asked if they are willing to consult with a student initially and then be reviewed by a GP to ensure the correct history has been taken, examinations carried out and the care plan for the patient discussed.
+Seeing patients in general practice is a very important part of the student's training and we hope you are able to help.
+However, if you feel you would rather not see a student, an appointment will be made with an alternative clinician.

 Occasionally, we may ask for your written consent for your consultation to be videotaped for teaching purposes.
 You are under no obligation to consent.
-The videos will be used for teaching purposes only and will only be seen by your Doctor and the Registrar or Student.
+The videos will be used for teaching purposes only and will only be seen by your Doctor and the Resident Doctor (Registrar) or Student.

 Our Practice Nurses are Mentors for the training of New Smear Takers and may have other nurses under supervision at your appointment.